 - a.
 Making recommendations to the University Faculty on all issues presented to the University Faculty, including those specified in Article III, Section B. - b.
 Making recommendations to the president for consideration and transmittal to the Board of Trustees with respect to policies governing: - 1.
-Standards of appointment, reappointment, promotion, tenure and termination of service of members of the constituent faculties; - 2.
+Standards of appointment, reappointment, promotion, tenure and termination of service of members of the constituent faculties: - 2.
 Standards for curricula and content of all degree programs; - 3.
 Standards and facilities for research and scholarship; - 4.
 Admission standards and academic requirements for students; - 5.
 Awarding of degrees in course; - 6.
 Awarding of honorary degrees. - c.
-Making recommendations to the president for consideration and transmittal to the Board of Trustees with respect to: - 1.
-New degrees and the discontinuance of existing degrees;
+Making recommendations to the president for consideration and transmittal to the Board of Trustees with respect to:

-- 2. The establishment or discontinuance of departments within constituent faculties, as provided in Article VII, Section B, the renaming of departments, the merging of departments, or the transfer of departments between constituent faculties; - 3.
+- 1. New degrees and the discontinuance of existing degrees; - 2.
+The establishment or discontinuance of departments within constituent faculties, as provided in Article VII, Section B, the renaming of departments, the merging of departments, or the transfer of departments between constituent faculties; - 3.
 Approval of the university academic calendar and modifications in the university calendar except in the case of extraordinary circumstances. - d.
 Advising and consulting with the president on the appointment of major academic officers other than those of individual constituent faculties, on the formulation of the budget, on the allocation of the University's resources and facilities, on long-range planning, on the composition of faculty benefits, and on other matters of similar concern to the University Faculty. - e.
-Collaborating with the president to administer periodic Faculty Climate and Gender Equity surveys and to consider the results in order to propose actions to advance both Faculty Climate and Gender Equity. - f.
-Reviewing current programs, policies and organizational structures with regard to their effectiveness, and exercising initiative in proposing the development and introduction of new programs, policies, and organizational structures. - g.
+Reviewing current programs, policies and organizational structures with regard to their effectiveness, and exercising initiative in proposing the development and introduction of new programs, policies, and organizational structures. - f.
 Recommending amendments of this constitution, as provided in Article IX.